Piecewise linear interpolation via kernels: Convergence theory

-where equality is in the sense of norm equivalence. \end{proposition} \begin{proof} In the setting of~\Cref{cor:green} and for $f\in L_2(\Omega)$, by the fundamental property of the Green kernel we have that $u = \int_0^1 K(\cdot,y) f(y) \dif y = T f$ is the solution of the PDE in~\eqref{eq:pde_green}.
-By~\Cref{cor:green}, this implies that
+where equality is in the sense of norm equivalence. \end{proposition} \begin{proof} The statement is clear for $\theta=1$.
+For $\theta=2$ we use~\Cref{cor:green} and observe that for any $f\in L_2(\Omega)$ the function \smash{$u = \int_0^1 K(\cdot,y) f(y) \dif y = T f$} solves the PDE in~\eqref{eq:pde_green} with right-hand side $f$, implying that $\rkhs_2=TL_2(0, 1)$ is the set of solutions of~\eqref{eq:pde_green}.
+More precisely, letting $B(u)$ be the boundary operator encoding the boundary conditions of~\eqref{eq:pde_green}, we have